Katrina Olds is a specialist in early modern Spanish history.

 centuries, into the modern era.

-Prof. Olds is also researching the theological and historical
+Prof. Olds has also published on the theological and historical

 complexities involved in authenticating relics in the Counter

-1628.
-The study details the difficulties that the bishop of Jaén
+Reformation, in a study that details the difficulties that the bishop of Jaén

 confronted in his attempt to verify the authenticity of the relics,